Security Checkup

 Supported frameworks

-CIS Microsoft 365 Foundations Benchmark v4.0
+CIS Microsoft 365 Foundations Benchmark v6.0.1

-Approximately 30 of 41 controls are auto-detected.
-The remaining 11 are organizational or process controls (incident response plans, recovery procedures, etc.) designed for manual attestation.
-Each NIST control also shows its cross-mapping to the relevant CIS M365 control.
+Approximately 100 of 134 controls are auto-detected by the relay scan.
+The remaining controls are organizational or process controls designed for manual attestation.
+Each SCuBA control also shows its cross-mapping to the relevant CIS M365 control.

 Control statuses